particle-iot/docs/src/content/guide/getting-started/start.md

 - What if I go over?
   - You will be notified via email and your SIM usage will be put on hold until you verify that you are aware of the overages.
 - You will be Pro-rated charges on overages
-- Your data plan will be automatically resumed at the start of the next billing period
+- Your data plan will be automatically resume at the start of the next billing period

 ### Activation, Deactivation, Reactivation, Pausing
 - Unpausing is when your SIM is activated after you manually reactivate it in the dashboard or a new billing period begins.